 This depends on the type of foot mask you are using.
 If you have opted for a general, creamy, hydrating foot mask then you can probably get away with using one at least once a week.

 However, if you are investing in a foot peel mask then you need to be a little more careful.
 As these masks tend to contain AHA's and a mix of acids, it is advisable to only use them once a month to not damage or weaken the skin too much.
 This does of course depend on skin cell turnover, but it is always best to air on the side of caution.

 What kind of ingredients are in a foot mask?

-In moisturising foot masks, you can expect to find things such as coconut oil extracts, shea butters, aloe vera and hyaluronic acid.
+In moisturizing foot masks, you can expect to find things such as coconut oil extracts, shea butters, aloe vera and hyaluronic acid.
 These ingredients are specifically used to soften and replenish skin and act as kinder alternative to foot peels.

 Foot peel masks may also include the same ingredients as the above, but will also feature the likes of salicylic acid, AHA's, glycolic acid and lactic acid to exfoliate and buff away dead skin.